 Lamb is one of our favourite Sunday lunches.
 I think with lamb chops, they’re nice when they’re tender and pink in the middle.
 With a leg of lamb, though, especially at this time of year, we all prefer it slowly cooked and really falling off the bone.
-This is a nice easy recipe – I use the timings from a really old (2005) Nigel Slater recipe for slow roast lamb with chickpea mash.
 I serve mine with rosemary potatoes and some of my apple and mint chutney.
 Delicious.
+Ooh, or you might also consider my Moroccan spiced version if you fancy a change.

 1 leg of lamb (or a half leg, to be honest – works just as well)